HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping

-Given the similarity between the terms ``assumption'' and ``hypothesis,'' especially among practitioners that often use them interchangeably~\cite{Melegati2021}, it is fundamental to differentiate them.
+Given the confusion between the terms ``assumption'' and ``hypothesis,'' especially among practitioners that often use them interchangeably~\cite{Melegati2021}, it is fundamental to differentiate them.
 Throughout this paper, ``assumption'' refers to a personal or team-wise, generally implicit, understanding taken as truth without being questioned or proved.
-Meanwhile, ``hypothesis'' is an explicit statement that has not been proved yet but could be tested through an experiment.
-That is, assumptions are cognitive and abstract ideas that could be transformed into hypotheses~\cite{Lindgren2016}, concrete elements employed in experimentation.
+Meanwhile, a ``hypothesis'' is an explicit statement that has not been proved yet but could be tested through an experiment.
+In short, assumptions are cognitive and abstract ideas that could be transformed into hypotheses~\cite{Lindgren2016}, concrete elements employed in experimentation.
 For instance, a product owner believes that the users of an e-commerce website want to save products to be bought later.
 Based on this assumption, the team develops the functionality.
 If the product owner instead wants to test if the assumption is valid, a hypothesis statement could be created: ``the users want to save products to be bought later.''
 The team, then, could use this hypothesis to create an experiment to assess it, for example, by showing some users a button providing a new function, to gauge their interest in that function, but without implementing the feature.

-In this paper, we targeted this problem in the context of software startups.
+In this paper, we target hypotheses engineering in the context of software startups.
 Software startups are organizations looking for a sustainable business model for an innovative product or service they develop where software is a core element~\cite{Unterkalmsteiner2016}.
-Although we can easily identify success stories like Airbnb or Uber, most of these companies fail~\cite{Herrmann2012}.
+Although we can quickly identify several successful stories like Airbnb or Uber, most startups fail~\cite{Herrmann2012}.
 Reasons for the lack of success are various: demanding market conditions, lack of team commitment, financial issues~\cite{Klotins2018}, including an inaccurate business development~\cite{Cantamessa2018}, that is, the creation of a non-viable business model.
-Since a defining characteristic of software startups is developing an innovative solution, experimentation is a key element in this context~\cite{Kerr2014}.
-Such a value is corroborated by the fact that Lean Startup, the most well-known methodology among practitioners, has a strong emphasis on experimentation~\cite{Frederiksen2017,Bortolini2018}.
+Since a defining characteristic of software startups is the development of an innovative solution, experimentation is a critical element in this context~\cite{Kerr2014}.
+The value of experimentation is corroborated by the ideas of Lean Startup~\cite{Frederiksen2017,Bortolini2018}, the most well-known methodology among practitioners, which places a strong emphasis on experimentation.